CarlosNZ/json-edit-react/README.md

 }
 ```

-The function needn't return anything, but if it returns `false`, it will be considered an error, in which case an error message will displayed in the UI and the internal data state won't actually be updated.
-If the return value is a `string`, this will be the error message displayed (i.e. you can define your own error messages for updates).
-On error, the displayed data will revert to its previous value.
+The function needn't return anything, in which case the data is updated normally.
+However, you can return either an Error value, or a modified data value, which will be used instead of the input data.
+The return value can be one of the following:
+- `void` / `undefined`: data continues update as normal
+- `false`: considers the update to be an error, so data is not updated (reverts to previous value), and a generic error message is displayed in the UI
+- `string`: also considered an error, so no data update, but the UI error message will be your provided string
+- `[ "value", <value> ]`: tells the component to use the returned `<value>` instead of the input data.
+You might use this to automatically modify user input -- for example, sorting an array, or inserting a timestamp field into an object.
+- `[ "error", <value> ]`: same as `string`, but in the longer tuple format.

 ### OnChange function